 PoW was specifically created to enable operations with cryptocurrency funds.
-It requires a node to prove eligibility to add a new transaction by demonstrating that the user has done and presented some work.
+It requires a node to prove eligibility to add a new transaction by demonstrating that the user has carried out and presented work.

 In other words, PoW is the mechanism that allows you to mine cryptocurrencies like Bitcoin and Litecoin.
 As such, it lacks efficiency because it’s energy-consuming and slow.

-Proof of Stake, or PoS, was first introduced in the Peercoin blockchain to replace the inefficient PoW algorithm.
+Proof of Stake (PoS), was first introduced in the Peercoin blockchain to replace the inefficient PoW algorithm.
 Current prominent examples of blockchains using it are Nxt, BlackCoin and ShadowCoin.

 PoS is a commonly used mechanism with smaller cryptocurrencies.